-Total revenues increased from \$23.4 million in 2020 to \$26.3 million in 2021, attributable to an increase in revenues in our messaging segment, from \$8.7 million in 2020 to \$12.0 in 2021.
-This unusual growth was primarily attributed to the high messages volumes in Q2 and Q3 of 2021, related to specific COVID-19 regulations in Germany.
-This exceptional increase was temporary in nature and does not represent a trend.
+Total revenues decreased from \$26.3 million in 2021 to \$21.5 million in 2022, mainly attributable to a decrease in revenues in our messaging segment, from \$12.0 million in 2021 to \$7.7 million in 2022.
+This decrease is mainly due to unusual higher revenues in 2021 that was primarily attributed to the high messages volumes in Q2 and Q3 of 2021, related to specific COVID-19 regulations in Germany that were temporary in nature and did not represent a trend.

-Revenues from our billing and customer care solutions for service providers increased from \$12.0 million in 2020 to \$12.1 million in 2021.
-The increase was primarily attributed to a one-time large increase in license revenues, based on an increase in the number of subscribers at two customers, but we expect a future trend of market decline due to shrinking relevant telecom markets and strong competition.
+Revenues from our billing and customer care solutions for service providers decreased from \$12.1 million in 2021 to \$11.5 million in 2022.
+The decrease was primarily attributed to the loss of one large customer and the lower revenues from our new customers.
+We expect a future trend of market decline due to shrinking relevant telecom markets and strong competition.

-Revenues from our enterprise products decreased from \$2.7 million in 2020 to \$2.2 million in 2021.
-The decrease was primarily due to the trend of market decline, strong competition and the effect of the COVID-19 pandemic.
-We expect that the trend of market decline will continue.
+Revenues from our enterprise products increased slightly from \$2.2 million in 2021 to \$2.3 million in 2022.
+The increase was primarily attributed to a few major upgrades to the latest version at existing customers.
+Nevertheless, we continue to expect that this market will generally decline.

-Revenues from licenses increased from \$1.4 million in 2020 to \$1.5 million in 2021.
-The increase was attributed to the increase in our revenues from billing and customer care.
-Revenues from services increased from \$22.0 million in 2020 to \$24.8 million in 2021, primarily as a result of the increase in revenues in our messaging segment discussed above.
+Revenues from licenses decreased from \$1.5 million in 2021 to \$0.6 million in 2022.
+The decrease was mainly attributed to the fact that in 2021 we received a one-time large increase in license revenues, based on an increase in the number of subscribers at two customers.
+Revenues from services decreased from \$24.8 million in 2021 to \$ 20.9 million in 2022, primarily as a result of the decrease in revenues in our messaging segment discussed above.